Decawave/uwb-apps/apps/lwip_p2p_rx/README.md

 ## Overview
-The Decawave DW1000 Application lwip_p2p_rx showcases the ability of lwIP P2P service to send and receive user defined payloads to and from another node via lwip_p2p service.
+The Decawave DW1000 Application lwip_p2p_rx showcases the ability of lwIP P2P service to send and receive user defined payloads to and from a node via lwip_p2p service.
 In this case, we are receiving a string from Node A.

 ## Pre-Requisites
 Repo 	:	mynewt-dw1000-apps
-Branch	:	lwip_ext
+Branch	:	master

 Repo	:	mynewt-dw1000-core
-Branch	:	lwip_ext
+Branch	:	master

 Repo	:	apache-mynewt-core
 Branch	:	master